Guide to HR Compliance

 Notice when enrollment is offered:

-1. Summary of Benefits & Coverage (SBC): Any individual eligible for benefits must receive this notice with the initial enrollment and open enrollment periods.
+1. Summary of Benefits & Coverage (SBC): Any individual eligible for employee benefits must receive this notice with the initial enrollment and open enrollment periods.

 2. Notice of Special Enrollment Rights: Every individual eligible to enroll must receive this notice at or before each enrollment period.